 This tax-credit scholarship program was enacted and launched in 2001 to serve students from low-income households.
 Of America’s school choice programs, the Florida Tax Credit Scholarship Program is one of the largest in terms of student participation.
-Learn more about it on this page, including eligibility, funding, regulations, legal history, and more.
+Learn more about it on this page, including eligibility, funding, regulations, legal history and more.

-Businesses get a dollar-for-dollar tax credit for SFO contributions, with total credits capped at $357.8 million.
+Florida provides a tax credit on corporate income taxes and insurance premium taxes for donations to scholarship-funding organizations (SFOs), nonprofits that provide scholarships for low-income students and children in foster care and offer funds for transportation to public schools outside a child’s district.
+Businesses get a dollar-for-dollar tax credit for SFO contributions, with total credits capped at $559.1 million.
 Unused credits can be carried forward to the next fiscal year.

 Fla.
 Stat. §§ 1002.395 and 1002.421